 Each colored bar shows the percentage of all stops of drivers of that racial group for which that stop outcome was recorded.
 Hovering over a bar shows the number of stops that makes up that percentage.

-Findings on recorded traffic stop outcomes should be interpreted in context with findings on racial disparities in recorded stop reasons and searches at traffic stops.
-People of racial groups who are stopped more frequently are often also more likely to be stopped for reasons that tend to be less related to public safety, which may increase their likelihood of being released with a warning or no action taken, as well as decrease their likelihood of receiving a citation.
-People who are more likely to be stopped despite not committing any crime or infraction are subject to a greater burden of police contact, which increases the likelihood of a cascade of interrelated harms including arrest, criminalization, and even injury or death.
+Findings on recorded vehicle stop outcomes should be interpreted in context with findings on racial disparities in recorded stop reasons and searches at vehicle stops.
+Drivers of racial groups who are stopped more frequently are often also more likely to be stopped for reasons that tend to be less related to public safety, which may increase their likelihood of being released with a warning or no action taken, as well as decrease their likelihood of receiving a citation.
+Drivers who are more likely to be stopped despite not committing any crime or infraction are subject to a greater burden of police contact, which increases the likelihood of a cascade of interrelated harms including arrest, criminalization, and even injury or death.

 How was this calculated?

-We took the total recorded stops of people in each racial group and calculated the percentages for which each enforcement outcome was recorded.
+We took the total recorded stops of drivers in each racial group and calculated the percentages for which each enforcement outcome was recorded.
 We then grouped these percentages according to enforcement outcome.

 We combine categories of outcomes for easier interpretation.
 See the Data Notes tab for details on how these categories are created and how racial groups are defined.